WhiteSymmetry/microbit-samples/README.md

 The micro:bit runtime provides an easy to use environment for programming the BBC micro:bit in the C/C++ language, written by Lancaster University.
 It contains device drivers for all the hardware capabilities of the micro:bit, and also a suite of runtime mechanisms to make programming the micro:bit easier and more flexible.
 These range from control of the LED matrix display to peer-to-peer radio communication and secure Bluetooth Low Energy services.
 The micro:bit runtime is proudly built on the ARM mbed and Nordic nrf51 platforms.

 In addition to supporting development in C/C++, the runtime is also designed specifically to support higher level languages provided by our partners that target the micro:bit.
-It is currently used as a support library for all the languages on the BBC www.microbit.co.uk website, including Microsoft Block, Microsoft TouchDevelop, Code Kingdoms JavaScript and Micropython languages.
+It is currently used as a support library for all the languages on the BBC https://microbit.org/co-uk-landing/ or https://microbit.org/ website, including Microsoft Block, Microsoft TouchDevelop, Code Kingdoms JavaScript and Micropython languages.

 ## Links